phalcon-orphanage/docs/ja/api/Phalcon_Image_Adapter_Imagick.rst

 public  **watermark** (*unknown* $watermark, [*unknown* $offsetX], [*unknown* $offsetY], [*unknown* $opacity]) inherited from Phalcon\\Image\\Adapter

-Add a watermark to an image with a specified opacity
+Add a watermark to an image with the specified opacity